 - Ninety-five percent alcohol or rectified spirit neutral to Alkali blue 6B indicator in case of rice bran oil or rice bran oil based blended oil or fats.

 Mix the oil or melted fat thoroughly before weighing.
-The mass of the test sample shall be taken based on the colour and expected acid value.
+The mass of the test sample shall be taken based on the color and expected acid value.

 |Expected Acid Value||Mass of Test portion